 General industry trainers must successfully complete the OSHA 511 course, followed by the OSHA 501 course.
 This qualifies the trainer to conduct OSHA 10-hour general industry training in Illinois and anywhere else in the USA and territories for a four-year period.
 The trainer is also authorized to conduct OSHA 30-hour general industry training in Illinois and elsewhere.
 To maintain their status as an authorized OSHA Outreach trainer for general industry, they must complete the OSHA 503 trainer update course every four years.

 There are also OSHA-authorized online 10 and 30-hour training courses available for construction and general industry.
 However, you must pay close attention, as only those course providers that are specifically authorized to provide these courses can issue trainees the official DOL / OSHA 10 or 30-hour wallet cards.
 There are plenty of imitators out there who use deceptive fine print and “too good to be true” pricing to sell you a course that is not OSHA authorized.
-You can rest assured that the 10 and 30-hour online OSHA training courses offered on our website are authorized by OSHA, and are accepted in Illinois as well as all other states and US territories.
+We guarantee that the 10 and 30-hour online OSHA training courses offered on our website are authorized by OSHA, and are accepted in Illinois as well as all other states and US territories.

 OSHA training in Illinois is regulated at private employer’s workplaces by the Federal Occupational Safety and Health Administration (OSHA).
 The State of Illinois operates a state OSHA program (PESH) exclusively for State and local (e.g.: municipal, county, public schools and colleges) employers.

 Federally regulated employers located in Illinois are governed by the Federal OSHA health and safety standards found in the 29 Code of Federal Regulations (CFR).
-These include, but are not limited to, the OSHA workplace poster requirements in Part 1903, OSHA injury and illness recordkeeping requirements in Part 1904, general industry standards in Part 1910, maritime standards in Parts 1915, 1917 and 1918, construction standards in Part 1926, and agricultural standards in Part 1928.
+These include, but are not limited to, the OSHA workplace poster requirements in Part 1903, OSHA injury and illness record-keeping requirements in Part 1904, general industry standards in Part 1910, maritime standards in Parts 1915, 1917 and 1918, construction standards in Part 1926, and agricultural standards in Part 1928.

 Many of these OSHA standards require that employers provide their employees in Illinois with OSHA training and information on a variety of health and safety topics (scroll down to see links to training requirements below).